 During a heat wave, everyone is at risk, but some groups are more vulnerable than others.
 They include:

-- People with chronic medical conditions such as heart disease, respiratory conditions, diabetes, et cetera) or mental illnesses (such as depression or dementia)
+- people with chronic medical conditions (such as heart disease, respiratory conditions, diabetes, et cetera) or mental illnesses (such as depression or dementia)

-- People on certain types of medications for high blood pressure, depression, and insomnia
+- people on certain types of medications (for high blood pressure, depression, insomnia, et cetera)

-- People who exercise vigorously outdoors such as playing sports, cyclists, and gardeners
+- people who exercise vigorously outdoors (play sports, cyclists, gardeners)

-- People who work in places where heat is emitted through industrial processes such as foundries, bakeries, and dry cleaners.
-Please see the Ministry of Labour’s Website for further advice about heat stress.
+- people who work in places where heat is emitted through industrial processes (such as foundries, bakeries, dry cleaners).
+Please see the Ministry of Labour’s Website for further advice.

 Health Risks of Extreme Heat: Know When to Get Help